epics-base/pvxs/documentation/overview.rst

 The data component (`pvxs::Value`) of PVXS corresponds with the `pvDataCPP <https://github.com/epics-base/pvDataCPP>`_ module.
 It also incorporates parts of the `normativeTypesCPP <https://github.com/epics-base/normativeTypesCPP>`_ module (cf. `ntapi`).

-The most obvious difference in the design of pvData vs. PVXS is that "class PVField" hierarchy is replaced with the single `pvxs::Value` class.
+The most obvious difference in the design of pvData vs. PVXS is that the "class PVField" hierarchy is replaced with the single `pvxs::Value` class.
-This avoids the need for explicit (often unsafe) downcasting (base to derived) within this hierarchy.
+This avoids the need for explicit, often unsafe, downcasting (base to derived) within this hierarchy.

 Further, handling of PVField instances was always by smart pointer, opening many possibilities to dereference NULL pointers.
-By contract, Value objects handle this indirection internally.
+By contrast, Value objects handle this indirection internally.
 Operations on a empty (aka.
-NULL) Value are well-defined and made safe by the type system and exceptions.
+NULL) Value are well-defined, and are made safe by the type system and exceptions.

 Sub-field Lookup
 ^^^^^^^^^^^^^^^^

 Consider the following examples with pvDataCPP.
-First, as originally recommended.
+First, as seen in early code.

 .. code-block:: c++